Cheapest car insurance in California for a bad driving record

 Cheapest car insurance after an accident in California

-Mercury Insurance offers the lowest rates after an accident, averaging $3,563 per year.
-Progressive is another budget-friendly option, with rates around $3,600 a year.
+Mercury Insurance has the lowest rates after an accident at $3,563 a year.
+Progressive also has affordable rates at $3,600 a year.

 Drivers with accidents on their record typically pay higher insurance rates than those with a clean record.
 While car insurance rates may increase after one accident, multiple accidents can increase rates even more.